Bala Ganapathi William

 Bala Ganapathi William, known professionally as BGW, is a Malaysian television host, actor, director, singer and producer.
 Bala Ganapathi William founded BGW Studios which specialises in advertising, Malaysian Tamil film production and distribution, music, and digital content.

 Early life and education

-William was born in Sungai Petani, Kedah.
+William was born in Sungai Petani, Kedah to Anglo-Indian William Boniface Netto and a Hindu mother.
+He did his primary education at SJK (T) Saraswathy and his secondary education at SMK Bandar Sungai Petani.
 He moved to Kuala Lumpur to attend university where he began attending auditions.

 Career

-He first appeared on television in 2009 in a program titled 'Alaram 2' on ASTRO Vaanavil, at the age of 19.
-He made his debut as a host on a TV anchor in a dance competition titled Yuttha Medai which was previously known as Aattam 100 Vagai on ASTRO Vaanavil in November 2012.
-He made his acting debut in a TV Drama titled Vazhkai Valvatharke which was aired on ASTRO Vaanavil in 2012.
-Alarum Pookkal, also known as 3 Doctors is a drama that was aired on the RTM TV2 channel in 2013.
-It was the first drama featuring BGW as the male lead.
+He first appeared on television in 2009 in a program titled Alaram 2 on ASTRO Vaanavil, at the age of 19.
+He made his debut as a host on a TV anchor in a dance competition titled Yuttha Medai in 2012.
+He made his acting debut in a TV drama titled Vazhkai Valvatharke which was aired on ASTRO Vaanavil in 2012.

-Rasikka Rusikka TV Show elevated William's career a bit more further in 2014.
-In the fourth season of Rasikka Rusikka, William traveled to Thailand and Singapore too.
-William has filmed 7 seasons of Rasikka Rusikka.

-In 2014, BGW worked as an actor on the Singapore Tamil TV series Annamalai, which aired on Mediacorp Vasantham TV.
-Singapore TV host Nithya Rao also appeared in the series.
-William also worked as an assistant director and casting director for the series.

-As of 2020, William has acted as in more than 20 Malaysia Tamil movies.
-William's feature films as a hero are Neeyum Naanum.
-BGW directed the film under BGW Studios in association with HK Network.

-Music

-William made his debut as a singer with his first single titled "Kaadhal Enbathu Saabama".
-The music was composed by Lawrence Soosai.
-The cast of the music video includes Bala Ganapathi, Subashini Asokan, Srithika Sri & Mugen Rao.
-Rapper Sheezay and Santesh penned the song's lyrics.
-The song was on the Malaysian Top 10 Hits chart for more than 10 weeks, and it was also the number one song on the chart continuously for seven weeks in THR Raaga.